gaalisboa/to-do-app-CSharp/README.md

 # To Do App
-To Do App is a MVC ASP.NET Core app made in C# using .NET 6, MySql Server and Visual Studio
+To Do App is a MVC ASP.NET Core app made in C# using .NET 6, MySql and Visual Studio